-We recognize the field of Behavior Analysis has a need for a book aimed to guide practitioners of ABA in building quality firms, ethically.
-This is chiefly in response to the new market strategy of Private Equity Firms and Venture Capitalists acquiring and managing Applied Behavior Analysis agencies.
-We, like each of you reading this book, love the science of ABA, and we are concerned that the business interests of firms run by those who must report to investors are antithetical to a consumer-centered therapy as intensive as ABA.
+We recognize the field of Behavior Analysis has a need for a book aimed to guide practitioners of ABA in ethically building quality firms.
+This is chiefly in response to the new market strategy of private equity firms and venture capitalists acquiring and managing Applied Behavior Analysis agencies.
+Like each of you reading this book, we love the science of ABA, and we are concerned that the business interests of firms run by those who must report to investors are antithetical to a consumer-centered therapy as intensive as ABA.
 This trend, while distressing, is not irreversible.

 With this book and website, you can begin to make your dream of owning your own agency a reality.
 The time is now and the future of our profession is in your hands!